prashankjauhari/developer-roadmap/SWAT.md

 ### a.
 Business Justification:
 - Recurring production outages, missed deadlines.
-- Fast-growing product and platform scope has outpaced the current team structure.
+- Fast-growing product and platform scope require structure and process in swat.
 - We need a **highly skilled, autonomous unit** that can engage, resolve, and hand over critical issues quickly.

 ### b.
 Strategic Alignment: